hitachiH8/hitachiH8/README.md

 ![](https://komarev.com/ghpvc/?username=hitachiH8)

-*Why can't we see that when we bleed we bleed the same?*
+*Why can't we see that when we bleed we bleed the same?* hi im hal im the number one white fox and luna snow on marvel rivals
 ## read strawp. sign ata. | w2i if i do not respond immediately, c+h always encouraged unless with friends.
 main interests- jjba, muse(band),touhou, soulsborne, umamusume, the fallout franchise, and overwatch.